JudeShamsi/in-season/README.md

 This was my first attempt working with this stack and I loved every high (and oddly, ever low too)!

-Sustainability is a big passion of mine and eating local makes a difference when it comes to reducing your carbon footprint!
+Sustainability is a big passion of mine and eating local makes a difference when it comes to reducing your carbon footprint.

 In-Season allows you to find out what local foods (Vegetables, Fruits, Herbs, Seafood) in BC are in season based on the month.